Symbology for elliptic multiple polylogarithms and the symbol prime: Introduction

 While the symbol for eMPLs was defined in \cite{BrownNotes,Broedel:2018iwv}, it has so far not been put to much use, and is still much less understood than its analog for MPLs.
 One reason is that the symbol letters $\Omega^{(i)}$ for eMPLs are themselves elliptic functions of the kinematic invariants.
-The simplest letters $\Omega^{(0)}$ satisfy simple identities as the consequence of the group law on the elliptic curve.
+In particular, $\Omega^{(-1)}=-2\pi i \tau$ occurs as a letter, where $\tau=\omega_2/\omega_1$ is the ratio of the two periods of the elliptic curve.
+The letters $\Omega^{(0)}$ satisfy simple identities as the consequence of the group law on the elliptic curve.
 In \cite{Kristensson:2021ani}, some identities for the elliptic letters $\Omega^{(i)}$ with $i=1,2$ were observed numerically in the study of the symbol of the ten-point elliptic double-box integral.
-Using these identities, it was found that the elliptic letters in the first two entries combine to logarithms, manifesting the same first-entry condition as for polylogarithmic amplitudes as well as the Steinmann conditions.
+Using these identities, it was found that the elliptic letters in the first two entries simplify to logarithms, manifesting the same first-entry condition as for polylogarithmic amplitudes as well as the Steinmann conditions.
 Moreover, the last entries were found to be given by simple elliptic integrals $\Omega^{(0)}$, with $\Omega^{(2)}$ only occurring in the third entry preceding the modular parameter $\tau$ in the last entry.

 In this paper, we show how the identities observed in \cite{Kristensson:2021ani} for $\Omega^{(1)}$ are a consequence of Abel's theorem \cite{abel1841}.
 Moreover, we demonstrate that the identities observed in \cite{Kristensson:2021ani} for $\Omega^{(2)}$ are a consequence of the elliptic Bloch relation \cite{Zagier2000,bloch2011higher} for the elliptic dilogarithm, which generalizes the Bloch relation for the classic dilogarithm and which have also been studied in the context of finding identities between elliptic multiple polylogarithms \cite{Broedel:2019tlz,Bolbachan:2019dsu}.
 While the identities for $\Omega^{(1)}$ can be reduced to three-term identities similar to $\log(a)+\log(b)=\log(ab)$ in the case of the logarithm, the elliptic Bloch relation, and thus the identities for $\Omega^{(2)}$, are five-term identities similar to the Bloch relation for the classical dilogarithm, which are made manifest only by the symbol.
 Thus, we introduce a symbol prime $\mathcal{S}'$ for the symbol letters $\Omega^{(2)}$ (and similarly for $\Omega^{(n>2)}$) in analogy to the symbol for MPLs and eMPLs, which makes the identities due to the elliptic Bloch relation manifest.